 Welcome to our gallery for pet portraits in oils.
 Nicholas specialises in the oil paintings and I, Melanie, specialise in the pencil drawings.
 This gallery a collection of his oil painting commissions.

 Hi Melanie and Nicholas,

 All of Nicholas' clients are able to view their work in progress on our On The Easel blog where we update it daily with the portrait that is currently on his easel.
 There is always something happening so each time you go there you should be able to view a new piece of work or a new stage in the process of a painting.
 Nicholas works closely with each client and they are able to view the portrait develop and once complete we email the final stage just in case there are any final tweaks required.
 This way Nicholas is sure that each client is 100% satisfied.

 Nicholas's oil portraits can be so realistic, we have had clients tell us their dogs growl and bark at the painting.
 They often seem to recognise themselves on canvas!
 Some clients have even mentioned that if the dog Nicholas has portrayed has passed away, their other dogs seem to recognise the portrait of them.
 Incredible!

-Nicholas has been painting pet portraits for over 20 years and feels that oils are his preferred medium for capturing an animal.
+Nicholas has been painting pet portraits for over 22 years and feels that oils are his preferred medium for capturing an animal.
 Oil are a wonderful medium for creating long flowing fur, sleek coats and expressive eyes.
 He is able to create movement within each painting due to the versatility of the medium On The Easel »